apache/ofbiz-framework/README.md

 mostly used by developers or individuals working on the trunk branch.
 We do not recommend using this task on releases of OFBiz, instead consider using the "pullPlugin" task to get the correct version of a plugin compatible with your release.

+>_Note_: All the plugins will share a .svn directory placed in the plugins directory.

 ### Install a plugin